Logo: Bauhaus-University Weimar

 The aptitude test for the degree programme is divided into three parts:

-• Registration/application for participation in the aptitude test.
-After the registration deadline, we will send you a homework assignment with dates and details of the examination procedure.
+• Registration for participation in the aptitude test.
+After the registration, we will send you a homework assignment with dates and details of the examination procedure at the beginning of April.

-• Upload of the homework solution, a signed declaration that the submitted work has been produced by you (Download Declaration of Originality), your curriculum vitae with details of your education, previous knowledge if applicable and the most recently obtained school certificate as proof of the general higher education entrance qualification
+• Upload of the homework solution, your curriculum vitae with details of your education, previous knowledge if applicable and the most recently obtained school certificate as proof of the general higher education entrance qualification

 • Personal interview and presentation of up to 10 original design work samples which you please bring to the interview.